Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 We are trying to keep our theming solution closest to the upcoming standard: [CSS Shadow Themes & Parts](https://meowni.ca/posts/part-theme-explainer/).
 Unfortunately, there is no polyfill that is performant enough, so we are forced to fall back to the slightly more opinionated solution.

 This requires an element to actively look up for a theme when it's defined.
 That's how Vaadin custom elements work, and that's how we will keep Uniform Components working.
-Therefore, as long as you stick to [Starcounter Design System](starcounter-design-system.md), you don't need to worry about those implementation details.
+Therefore, as long as you stick to [Uniform Design System](uniform-design-system.md), you don't need to worry about those implementation details.

 ### But why good old Bootstrap-like themes do not work?